Image Image

 CDL DUI

 If you hold a Commercial Driver’s License (CDL) in Illinois, DUI penalties are more severe.
 The first CDL DUI offense can result in a one-year CDL disqualification, regardless of whether you were driving a commercial or personal vehicle.
-If you are convicted of a second DUI, you face permanent CDL disqualification.
-CDL drivers are also held to a stricter BAC limit of 0.04% when operating commercial vehicles.
+A second DUI results in lifetime disqualification.
+When operating commercial vehicles, CDL drivers must comply with a lower BAC limit of 0.04%.

 DUI Penalties in Highland, IL